ValCher1961/McDebian_WRT3200ACM/recovery-uboot/readme.txt

 Recovering U-Boot routers WRT3200ACM and WRT32X

 -------------------------------------------------------------------------------
-uboot-wrt3200.bin	- The file U-boot is intended for the router WRT3200ACM
+uboot-v004-wrt3200.bin	- The file U-boot is intended for the router WRT3200ACM
-			  Only for WRT320ACM with AMD NAND/Spansion (S34ML02G)
+			  Only for WRT3200ACM with NAND AMD/Spansion (S34ML02G2)
 			  Boot version : v0.0.4

+uboot-v100-wrt3200.bim	- The file U-boot is intended for the router WRT3200ACM
+			  Only for WRT3200ACM with NAND Winbond/MXIC (W29N02GV)
+			  Boot version : v1.0.0

-uboot-wrt32.bin		- The file U-boot is intended for the router WRT32X
+uboot-v209-wrt32.bin	- The file U-boot is intended for the router WRT32X
 			  Only for WRT32X with NAND Winbond and MXIC (W29N02GV) Boot version : v2.0.9
 -------------------------------------------------------------------------------
 Attention, do not try to load U-boot not intended for your chip, it can lead to inoperability of your router.
-Currently there is no image of U-boot router WRT3200ACM with chip Winbond/MXIC.
 -------------------------------------------------------------------------------

 1. To recovery the loader U-boot, copy the kwboot and file U-boot